learn-co-curriculum/precollege-intro-software-engineering-track/day-01/lectures/intro-to-command-line/README.md

 _A full lecture is available [here](LECTURE.md)_

 ## SWBATs
-***Students will be able to navigate their system’s file structure using the command line in terminal.***
+***Students will be able to navigate their system's file structure using the command line in terminal.***

 + CLI - Understand and explain what terminal is and why we use it.
 + CLI - Navigate through directories using relative and absolute paths*
 + CLI - use the cd command to move up and down directories
 + CLI - Use the `ls` keyword to list items in a directory
-+ CLI - Remove a file and a directory by using ‘rm’ and `rm -rf` keywords
++ CLI - Remove a file and a directory by using ‘rm' and `rm -rf` keywords
 + CLI - move files and directories using the mv command